xraypy/xraylarch/doc/installation/index.rst

 There are several ways to download and install Larch.
-Starting with Larch 0.9.27, the **recommended** way to install and run Larch on Windows and Mac OS X is with `Anaconda Python <http://www.continuum.io/>`_ (version 2.7:
+Starting with Larch 0.9.27, the **recommended** way to install and run Larch on Windows and Mac OS X is with `Anaconda Python`_ (version 2.7).
 Note that Larch does not yet work with Python 3. series).
 For Windows, a binary installer may be available soon, though this is not updated as often as the source code or Anaconda package.
 In addition, Larch can be installed from its source code, which works easily on most modern Linux systems.

-Using Anaconda Python 2.7
+Using Anaconda Python
 ================================

-`Anaconda Python <http://www.continuum.io/>`_ provides a free and well-supported version of Python for scientific work with many useful packages included.
+`Anaconda Python`_ provides a free and well-supported version of Python for scientific work with many useful packages included.
 By default, Anaconda Python installs into your own home folder and does not require extra permissions to install, upgrade, or